nyumed-judy-lab/Heckman-domain-generalization/README.md

 ```

 ## **Experiments**
+This code runs the implementation of the HeckmanDG algorithm on tabular or image data.
+The HeckmanDG algorithm is a deep generative model that simultaneously models the confounding effects of latent domains and selects the most predictive features to make the prediction for the target task.
+This implementation includes two models, a deep neural network (DNN) model and a convolutional neural network (CNN) model, and can be used for both tabular and image data.

 Please go to [main_heckmandg.py](main_heckmandg.py).
 The experiment is composed of the following 4 steps; (1) Experiment Settings, (2) Data Preprocessing, (3) Heckman DG, (4) Result Analysis.

 ### **1. Experiment Settings**
+This section imports the necessary modules and sets the experiment settings, such as the data name and the experiment name.
+The data_name variable can be set to 'insight', 'camelyon17', 'poverty', 'rxrx1', or 'iwildcam' depending on the dataset used.
+The code then calls the data_argument function to obtain the arguments for the selected dataset.
+The fix_random_seed function sets the random seed to a fixed value.

 - Here, we set the **data_name** (e.g. insight or camelyon17), **data_shape** (tabular or image), and hyperparameters.
 You can set hyperparameters with arguments named **args** consisting of the learning rate, weight decay, and optimizer.
 Please note that recommended data-specific hyperparameters are already set for the INSIGHT and WILDS benchmark, so if you want to see results with other settings, please modify the **args** variable in the [argmarser.py](utils/argparser.py).

 - The <font color="blue">**input**</font> of data_argument function is the data_name and the <font color="blue">**output**</font> of the data-specific arguments are configuration sets and the data_type ('tabular' or 'image').